How We Select Our Partners

 WCN selects partners through a rigorous vetting process which includes periodic site visits, quarterly financial and programmatic reporting, and consistent, meaningful contact between WCN staff and partners.
 We select our partners from a broad pool of highly effective, entrepreneurial field programs that are representing a broad range of conservation needs across the globe.

 WCN partnership is only offered to an organization as a whole, and we do not provide support to projects that are housed or supported within a larger, “parent” organization.
+If you are looking for support for a specific project, you may explore our Crisis & Recovery Funds.
 Only organizations that are entirely focused on the conservation of a particular species or species group as the organization’s mission are eligible for WCN partnership.
 Due to high volume of requests, we may not be able to respond to inquiries that do not fit our requirements for partnership.

-WCN will not be adding new partners during 2019 and we do not currently accept unsolicited applications for partnership.
+WCN will be adding Partners on a rolling basis, but we are not currently accepting unsolicited applications for partnership.

 If you have questions about partnership opportunities, please email email@example.com.

 - Organization is focused entirely on a species approach to conservation (any vertebrate species listed as vulnerable, endangered, or critically endangered by IUCN)

 - Not-for-profit organization with legal NGO/Charity equivalent status in home country